GISMentors/osgeo-101/organisation/membership.rst

 1. `Request OSGeo Wiki Account <https://wiki.osgeo.org/wiki/Special:RequestAccount>`_
    if you do not have already.
-   - Confirm the e-mail
-   - Wait till your request is confirmed
 2. Go to `Create or edit <https://wiki.osgeo.org/wiki/Form:OSGeo_Member>`_ membership page
 3. Enter your user page, e.g. `user:jachym`